-SEO not only puts your brand in front of online consumers, but it’s also great at driving traffic back to your site, where you have more opportunities to engage with these consumers and convert them to leads.
+SEO companies not only put your brand in front of online consumers, but are also great at driving traffic back to your site, where you have more opportunities to engage with these consumers and convert them to leads.

 Here’s how to put together an SEO strategy: